joncheng-dev/currency-exchanger-reloaded/README.md

 - _Lint JavaScript files with `$ npm run lint`_

 - _Start the development server in your browser with `$ npm run start`_

+## Alternatively

+See the site on GitHub Pages directly: https://joncheng-dev.github.io/currency-exchanger-reloaded/

 ## Known Bugs